MicrosoftDocs/microsoft-salescopilot-docs/articles/view-record-details.md

     |31 to 70     | Medium        |
     |71 to 100     | High        |

-    The engagement trend is calculated by comparing the current week’s engagement level with that of the previous week.
+    The engagement trend is calculated by comparing the current week’s engagement level number with that of the previous week.
 The engagement trend is displayed as trending up or down based on the increase or decrease of the engagement level respectively.

     When you drill down into the engagement level and trend, you can see the total number of activities, along with the breakdown of the number of meetings and emails that have been exchanged with the customer.